Know Yourself: True Happiness Comes From Within

 What is self-actualization?

-Self-actualization is a state of being you may achieve when you feel you have connected with yourself profoundly.
+Self-actualization is a state of being you may achieve when you have genuinely connected with yourself profoundly.
 Although the psychologist Abraham Maslow did not coin the term, he is often credited with bringing it to life when he developed the "hierarchy of needs" theory.
 To Maslow, specific core needs must be met to reach self-actualization.

 Maslow's hierarchy of self-actualization